sanger-cellular-informatics/Targeton-Designer/README.md

 You can set your own filtering parameters using your user designer config file (see [above](
 #designer-config)).
- * The `duplicates` filter will discard all primer pairs with lower stringencies (i.e., with higher stringency values, see [above](
+ * The `duplicates` filter will discard any duplicated primer pairs that have an equivalent pair with a lower failure rate cutoff value (see [above](#designer-config)).
-#designer-config)) also present with a higher stringency.
  * The `HAP1_variant` filter will discard all primer pairs with at least one primer containing SNPs (variants) that differ between the HAP1 genome and the GRCh38 reference genome.
  These filters can be turned on (`true`) or off (`false`) as follows: